gro-intelligence/api-client/docs/setting-up-your-environment.md

 ## System Prerequisites

-The Gro API Client requires the following OS-dependant system requirements.
+The Gro API Client requires the following OS-dependent system requirements.

 ### MacOS and Linux